mkostrun/UBASIC-PLUS/README.md

 uBasic Plus combines 'uBasic with strings' with elements of 'CHDK' version of uBasic.
 For CHDK please see http://chdk.wikia.com/wiki/CHDK_Scripting_Cross_Reference_Page.
 It adds the following functionalities:
-- No more line numbers Instead CHDK-style labels are used, *:some_label*.
+- No more line numbers:

+Instead CHDK-style labels are used, *:some_label*.
 However, unlike CHDK, when these labels are refered to in goto/gosub they are not inside quotation marks.
 Also, internally the lines are not numbered, rather pointers are used, so returns - from gosub, for/next, if/then/else, while/endwhile -